To become one with Tasmania’s winter wilds, all you need is a mountain, a kayak and a plucky disregard for cold weather.

 One of Tasmania’s most cherished natural landmarks, Cradle Mountain soars 1545m above sea level.
 The drive from Hobart to Cradle Mountain covers 300km and takes about 4hrs to navigate.
 The journey north west from Hobart brings you through lush green countryside, rocky plateaus and fern-flanked passes.
 The drive is even shorter from Launceston, meandering 140km west of the city for 1hr 45min.
 From rustic cabins to lavish spa suites, browse accommodation near Cradle Mountain.

 Whether you’re seeking a solo expedition or a group kayak tour, Tasmania has a plethora of options – many of them featuring jaw dropping backdrops.
 Pick a coastline, any coastline: from wondrous sea cliffs at Turrakana / Tasman Peninsula to vibrant turquoise bays on the Freycinet Peninsula and the far-flung wilds of south-west Tasmania.
 Don’t forget the many mirrored waterways further inland, from Pieman River to Dove Lake.
-Even the major cities offer scenic paddling tours.
-Check out the best kayaking in Tasmania and explore the Off Season’s top offers for nature, wildlife and adventure lovers.
+Check out the best kayaking in Tasmania – even the major cities offer scenic paddling tours.